halilkoseh/proxyFinder/README.md

-  # Proxy Finder
+Proxy Finder

-    This is a Python application that helps you find and test proxy servers.
+Proxy Finder is a Python application designed to help you find and test proxy servers effortlessly.
+Leveraging web scraping, it provides a reliable list of proxies for various use cases.

-    ## Installation

-    1. Clone the repository:

-    ## Usage

-    1. Run the proxyList.py script:
+To get started, clone the repository using git clone <repository-url> and navigate into the project directory with cd proxyFinder.
+Set up a virtual environment by running python3 -m venv venv and activate it using source venv/bin/activate on Linux/Mac or venv\Scripts\activate on Windows.
+Install the required dependencies by running pip install mysql-connector-python.

-    2. Follow the on-screen instructions to search and test proxy servers.
+Once set up, activate the virtual environment (if not already activated) using source /path/to/proxyFinder/venv/bin/activate and run the script with python proxyList.py.
+Follow the on-screen instructions to search for and test proxy servers.

-    ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, please submit a pull request.
+If you have suggestions or code improvements, feel free to submit a pull request or open an issue.
+Let's collaborate to make Proxy Finder even better! 🚀

-    python3 -m venv venv
-    source venv/bin/activate
-    pip install mysql-connector-python
-    source /Users/aitchkay/Desktop/proxyFinder/venv/bin/activate
-    python3 -m venv .venv
-    source .venv/bin/activate